 Americans throw out $218 billion of food annually.
-That’s more than enough food to feed the 42 million Americans who are food insecure each year.
-That food waste goes straight to landfills, producing harmful greenhouse gasses, impacting the environment both directly and indirectly as all the resources, like water, labor and energy, used to grow, produce, and transport that food also end up wasted.
+That's more than enough food to feed the 42 million Americans who are food insecure each year.
+That food waste goes straight to landfills, producing harmful greenhouse gasses, impacting the environment both directly and indirectly as all the resources, like water, labor, and energy used to grow, produce, and transport that food also ends up wasted.
 On a personal level, food waste just breaks my heart.
-I feel guilty throwing out food because not only am I throwing away money, but I’m also throwing out what could have gone to nourish somebody else, perhaps somebody less fortunate than me.
+I feel guilty throwing out food because not only am I throwing away money, but I'm also throwing out what could have gone to nourish somebody else, perhaps somebody less fortunate than me.
 So I try to make every effort to keep the food waste in my house to a minimum, something I think we can all look at in our own homes and try to be mindful of as we go about our weeks.

 I encourage you to take a look at your own family's habits and evaluate where you improve when it comes to throwing out food.
 Then incorporate some of these tips for reducing food waste into your everyday routine.
 Not only will you reduce the impact of food waste on the planet, but you'll also save some money along the way.

 My Top Tips for Reducing Food Waste in Your Home

 Reducing food waste starts before you go to the grocery store.
 Take a look in your refrigerator before you go shopping to evaluate what perishables you have that need to be used.
 Plan your meals and snacks for the week around what you already have and what will be going bad soon.
 Then make a list and stick to it.
 Buy only what you need until your next shopping trip to avoid buying too much food that might not get eaten before it spoils.